abellion/ngDatabase/README.md

 __Return__ promise containing

-  -> an object with informations about the update
+* An object with informations about the update

 ##### Exemple
 ```javascript
 myApp.controller(function(ngdb) {